-Heroes generally don’t do what they do for the praise of others, but a little recognition is nice to get.
+Heroes generally don’t act in seek of praise or fame, but respect should be given where it is due, and a little recognition is nice to get.
 This is especially true when that recognition takes around 70 years and requires a stint in a German POW camp.
-In March 2016, Herman Englram of Bolivar, Missouri, finally got the recognition he deserves in the form of five long-overdue medals that an oversight prevented him getting when the 92-year-old veteran of the Battle of the Bulge was discharged in 1945.
+Herman Englram of Bolivar, Missouri, finally got the recognition he deserved in the form of five long-overdue medals that an oversight prevented him getting when the World War II veteran of the Battle of the Bulge was discharged in 1945.

 In December 1944, as American and British forces slowly ground toward the German border in some of the hottest fighting of the Western Front, the German army suddenly counterattacked in what history remembers as the Battle of the Bulge.
 This attack, which was the last German offensive of the war in Europe, took the Allies by surprise and threatened to derail the steady advance they had been making for several months.
 The German attack was planned for weeks and carried out under the cover of terrible snowy weather that grounded Allied planes and left the foot soldiers on their own for several crucial days of hard fighting.